15 Best Things to Do in Stratford (CT)

 The Judsons had owned this plot since the 1630s, and in all, nine generations of the family resided here until 1888.
 The house is painted deep red and preserved as a museum by the Stratford Historical Society.

-All of the furnishings have some connection to Stratford, and among the curiosities is a piano that once belonged to William Samuel Johnson, the man who framed the United States Constitution.
+I was intrigued to learn that all of the furnishings have some connection to Stratford.
+Among the curiosities is a piano that once belonged to William Samuel Johnson, the man who framed the United States Constitution.

 10. National Helicopter Museum